ramyagaraga/spc/document.md

     }
 }
   ```
-  * now here we have do build in one node and deployment in another vm for that we use `stash & unstash`
+  * now here we have do build in one node and deployment in another node for that we use `stash & unstash`
-    * stash is copying the files
+    * stash is copying the files & unstash is print the copied file [refer here](https://www.jenkins.io/doc/pipeline/steps/workflow-basic-steps/#stash-stash-some-files-to-be-used-later-in-the-build)
   * for deployment purpose write a service file to project
 ```
   [Unit]